 U.S. Wheat Associates opposes domestic U.S. policies that violate trade commitments or otherwise lead to retaliation that could potentially affect U.S. wheat exports.
-Particularly concerning are recent Section 232 tariffs on steel and aluminum that invoke national security to justify sweeping protection for U.S. companies.
+Particularly concerning are recent Section 232 tariffs on steel and aluminum that invoke national security to justify sweeping protection for U.S. companies and threats to impose similar tariffs on automobile imports.
 Food security has always been tied to national security, and U.S. Wheat Associates is seeking to avoid both retaliation by steel and aluminum exporters and imitation by importers looking to protect their domestic wheat producers.

 - Trade Barriers in Brazil